💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 Mt- Rigi is located just east of Lucerne and south of Zürich (see on Google Maps).

-For this hike, you need to use the Rigi mountain transport from Goldau or Krabel on the east, not Vitznau on the west.
 This is a one-way hike, so you’ll take the train up to the start of the trail, then hike to Rigi Scheidegg where you’ll take a cable car down Kräbel, where you can catch the mountain train back to Goldau.

 By car:

-With a car, it’s easiest to park at Kräbel at the base of the Kräbel-Scheidegg lift – Chräbelstrasse 44, 6410 Goldau.
-In 2022, the metered lot cost CHF 8/day – cash or parking app.
 On weekends, the parking spaces can fill up quickly.
 If there are no spots, you can park in the Goldau lot at Chräbelstrasse 12, 6410 Arth and catch the mountain train there instead.

 At Kräbel, you will catch the mountain train (not the cable car) up to Rigi Kulm.
 If there is no attendant at the station, you can buy your ticket on the train with cash or card.
-You hike ends at the top of the cable car than comes down to Kräbel.
+Your hike ends at the top of the cable car than comes down to Kräbel.

 By train: